 Plus, many airline loyalty programs reward frequent flyers with free seat upgrades when available.
 You may need elite status to qualify, but an airline credit card could help you earn elite status faster on the airline if you meet certain spending thresholds.

 Free Checked Baggage

 Several airline credit cards also waive cardholders’ baggage fees.
-That could save you at least $60 on a round-trip Delta or American Airlines flight, for example (unless you have elite status and qualify for free checked bags).
+That could save you at least $60 on a round-trip Delta, for example (unless you have elite status and qualify for free checked bags).

 Some cards will even cover the cost of baggage for others flying on the same reservation as you.
 Just one group vacation could more than justify the card’s annual fee.
 General travel cards may offer credits that can reimburse you for baggage fees.
 But those credits are capped—at $100 or $200 per year, for instance, depending on the card—so you may save more with an airline card.

 Some airline cards also offer discounts, commonly 20% to 25%, on in-flight purchases like food, drinks, and Wi-Fi.

 Companion passes are only available on a handful of airline cards, but they’re one of the most lucrative perks you can receive.
 Some airline cards automatically offer at least one free or deeply discounted companion pass a year, while others award them after you’ve spent a certain amount.
 You’ll pay taxes and fees on free companion passes, though the card may limit the amount you can be charged.